 All statements included or incorporated by reference in this Proxy Statement other than statements or characterizations of historical fact, are forward-looking statements, within the meaning of the federal securities laws, including the Private Securities Litigation Reform Act of 1995.
 These forward-looking statements are based on our current expectations, estimates and projections about our business and industry, management's beliefs, and certain assumptions made by us, all of which are subject to change.
-Forward-looking statements can often be identified by words such as "anticipates," "expects," "intends," "plans," "predicts," "believes," "seeks," "estimates," "may," "will," "should," "would," "could," "potential," "continue," "ongoing," similar expressions, and variations or negatives of these words.
-These forward-looking statements are not guarantees of future results and are subject to risks, uncertainties and assumptions that could cause our actual results to differ materially and adversely from those expressed in any forward-looking statement.
-Important risk factors that could contribute to such differences are discussed in our Annual Report on Form 10-Q, Current Reports on Form 8-K, and other Securities and Exchange Commission filings.
+Forward-looking statements can often be identified by words such as "anticipates," "expects," "intends," "plans," "predicts," "believes," "seeks," "estimates," "may," "will," "should," "would," "could," "optential," "continue," "ongoing," similar expressions, and variations or negatives of these words.
+These forward-looking statements are to guaranties of future results and are subject to risks, uncertainties and assumptions that could cause our actual results to differ materially and adversely from those expressed in any forward-looking statement.
+Important risk factors that could contribute to such differences are discussed in our Annual Report on Form 10-Q. Current Reports on Form 8-K, and other Securities and Exchange Commission filings.
 The forward-looking statements in this Proxy Statement speak only as of this date.
 We undertake no obligation to revise or update publicly any forward-looking statement for any reason, except as required by law.

-PACIFIC ETHANOL, INC. 2016 STOCK INCENTIVE PLAN (Adopted March 25, 2016, and ratified by Stockholders June 16, 2016; Amended March 29, 2018, and ratified by Stockholders June 14, 2018; Amended August 6, 2019, and ratified by Stockholders November 7, 2019)
+PACIFIC ETHANOL, INC. 2016 STOCK INCENTIVE PLAN (Adopted March 25, 2016, and ratified by Stockholders June 16, 2016; Amended March 29, 2018, and ratified by Stockholders June 14, 2018; Amended August 6, 2019, and ratified by Stockholders November 7, 2019; Amended September 2, 2020, and ratified by Stockholders November 18, 2020)